Skip to content

 }

 BarService is a provider.
-The container creates it and injects Logger into the constructor.
+The container creates it and injects Logger when a logger is available.

 Inject One Provider Into Another